dftbplus/hsd-python/README.rst

 HSD — Make your structured data human friendly
 **********************************************

-This package contains utilities to read and write files in the Human-friendly Structured Data (HSD) format.
+Utilities to read and write files in the Human-friendly Structured Data (HSD) format.

 The HSD-format is very similar to both JSON and YAML, but tries to minimize the effort for **humans** to read and write it.
 It ommits special characters as much